Kweepa/Planetfall-Modern/README.md

 * removal of need to eat (done)
 * removal of some egregious deaths (in progress)
 * removal of "walking deads" (in progress)
+* addition of CLASSIC and MODERN pseudo-verbs (in progress)

+CLASSIC will allow the player to take advantage of the bug fixes while still playing the game as it was intended.
+MODERN will allow the player to enjoy the game without having to worry about unfair deaths or hunger.

 __Bugs fixed__

-* fixed sexlessness of ambassador and blather when being shot (Cree #6)
+* fixed sexlessness of ambassador and Blather when being shot (Cree #6)
 * fixed switched off Floyd responding to pointing at things (Cree #7)
 * prevented the pod from being opened from the webbing (Cree #9)
 * prevented kitchen door from being manually closed (Simpson #35)